bbangcong/stats220/README.md

 # stats220

+Hello!
 This repo is for *STATISTICS 220*.

 ### Just trying to fill up the page
  - Check this out